 > About Community Redevelopment Agencies

 Purpose of a CRA: In 1969, the Florida Legislature enacted Part III, Chapter 163 of the Florida Statutes—the Redevelopment Act—enabling local units of government to establish a Community Redevelopment Agency (CRA) in areas where "slum" and "blight" exist.
 The goal of the program is to encourage local initiatives to revitalize older downtowns and declining residential neighborhoods.
-Over the years, there have been significant changes to the rules that govern redevelopment agencies but two basic documents have consistently remained:
+Over the years, there have been significant changes to the State Statutes (most recently in 2019) that govern redevelopment agencies but two basic documents have consistently remained:

 Finding of Necessity—a study of the proposed redevelopment area that details the need for redevelopment by identifying conditions of "slum" and "blight."
 Examples of conditions that support the creation of a Community Redevelopment Area include the following: the presence of substandard or inadequate structures, inadequate infrastructure, and insufficient roadways.

 Adoption of a Community Redevelopment Plan—guides the redevelopment of the area based on goals established through community input, once adopted.
 The plan includes the overall goals for redevelopment of the area, and identifies the types of projects planned for the area.